-We recently closed the books on another amazing DockerCon conference, which took place in Austin, TX and wrapped up on April 20th.
-In case you were unable to attend this incredible 3-day event, we’ve decided to put together a nice little wrap up to go over the highlights, relevant news, exciting announcements and more.
-So, without further ado, here’s the low-down of what you missed at this year’s conference.
+It’s the end of another amazing DockerCon conference, in Austin, TX.
+In case you were unable to attend this incredible 3-day event, here’s our wrap-up of the highlights, relevant news, exciting announcements and more.
+A full low-down on what you missed at this year’s conference.

 The first noteworthy thing about this year’s event is how much it has grown.
 There were over 5,500 attendees and the number of contributors has grown from 400 to an incredible 3,300 in just three short years.
 Of those, 41.5% of code base was contributed by individuals, 40.6% by Docker, 7.7% by Microsoft and 3.2% by IBM.